pablo360able/The-Augment/README.md

 ## Other considerations
 * Consider changing timing of passive effect of Aether orbs
 * Replace generic names, including D&D spells and Magic keyword
-* Recolor and potentially relocate added description text for Enchant and Eidolon actions, and see if they get annihilated by cards whose descriptions update
+* Potentially relocate added description text for Enchant and Eidolon actions, and see if they get annihilated by cards whose descriptions update
-* Suppress, Purge Thought, and Efficiency actions need their own text strings
-* Guiding Light's power needs to update its description

 ## Bugs